markwoodhall/mimis/mimis/index.md

-A neovim distribution built for lisps and org-mode
+A neovim distribution built for lisps and org-mode.

 # Documentation